goheesheng/Ethernaut-Brownie/README.md

 I hope you find this tutorial helpful!
 If you have any questions or want to see more content like this, be sure to leave a comment and subscribe to my channel.

+P.S I decided to move on to Foundry and Hardhat :D

 Resources:

 - Youtube Channel: https://www.youtube.com/@SmartContractHacker101